nv8v/Hexcore/README.md

 └── workflows/   # How the AI executes tasks
 ```

-## Why Hexcore?

-Traditional prompts mix knowledge, reasoning, formatting, and execution into one large instruction.

-Hexcore separates these concerns into reusable modules, making AI interactions more:

-- Modular
-- Maintainable
-- Reusable
-- Explainable
-- Consistent
-- Scalable
-- AI-agnostic

-## Example

-Instead of writing one massive prompt, you can compose behavior like this:

-- **Skill:** Backend
-- **Method:** First Principles + Council
-- **Style:** Technical Documentation
-- **Workflow:** Code Review

-Each module contributes a single responsibility, resulting in clearer, more reliable outputs.

 ## Vision

 Hexcore aims to become a universal library of AI capabilities—a second brain that can be plugged into any language model to enhance its reasoning, expertise, communication, and execution.